Agony (1981 film): Release

 The film went unshown until 1981, when it was screened at the Moscow Film Festival and attracted very favourable reviews.
 Released in Western Europe, Czechoslovakia, Hungary, Poland in 1982, it was hailed as one of the most original Soviet films of the 1970s.
 It was screened later in 1985, at the dawn of the Glasnost era.

 The versions released in the 1980s, and later on DVD, differ somewhat in length and the final voice-over newsreel shots of the 1917 revolution may have been added in to appease authorities.
 The original mid-1970s cut does not seem to have survived, and it is unclear how much was rewritten or possibly reshot after 1975.

 Alternate versions

-At least four versions of the film exist, from 73 minutes, 104 minutes, 142 minutes (the North American DVD release from Kino International) and 151 minutes (the 1982 international release).
+At least four versions of the film exist, their length ranging from 73 minutes, 104 minutes, 142 minutes (the North American DVD release from Kino International) and 151 minutes (the 1982 international release).